 - Teach students about the value of preserving land

 If you’d like to become a sponsor of the Discovery: Youth in Nature program, please contact Charlene Anderson by email or at (925) 449-8706.

-Each class that participates in Youth In Nature Online receives three self-contained lessons that are adapted to virtual learning.
+Each class that participates in Discovery: Youth In Nature – At Home receives three self-contained lessons that are adapted to virtual learning.
 Our lessons are standards-based, engaging, and interactive.
 Families are encouraged to use our tools to explore and hike in a local park.
 Once schools have resumed classroom learning and allow guest presenters, we can resume our program of live classroom visits and a field trip with TVC educators.

 The Discovery: Youth in Nature program is designed for 4th grade curriculum standards, so for now, we are only able to offer the program to 4th grade classes.
 Our current goal is to reach all of the 4th grade classrooms the Tri-Valley, and then expand our program to the rest of the East Bay.

 If you would like to request the virtual program for your classroom or school, please contact Charlene Anderson by email or at (925) 449-8706.
 We will share with you our facilitation guide and you will have the opportunity to schedule one of our educators for a virtual guest lesson.